kofiCode/PublicDocumentation/weechat.md

 with a VALID email address.
 It must be valid as some networks like you to verify it exists by sending you an email.
-Once you have registered your nick, when you come back to the network you must identify yourself, you can do this with these commands..
+Once you have registered your nick, when you come back to the network you must identify

     /msg nickserv identify PASSWORD

 OR

     /nickserv identify PASSWORD (should work, does on most networks)

+To run a command after connection to server, for example to identify with nickserv:

+    /set irc.server.freenode.command "/msg nickserv identify gumnuts8"

+yourself, you can do this with these commands..

+## Tab Shortcut nicknames

 To message someone, do first letter then <TAB> complete it out their nick to save you typing it.